 About a month or so before the new Annual Catalog launches many products will retire from the catalog that is ending, usually offered at a discount while supplies last.
 Many of the more popular retiring items will sell out within a few days or even less.

-Previously called the Holiday Catalog, the next Mini Catalog runs from September through the beginning of January and features seasonal products for the fall and winter, along with themed products for Halloween, Thanksgiving, Christmas and New Year’s.
+Previously called the Holiday Catalog, the next Mini Catalog runs from August through December and features seasonal products for the fall and winter, along with themed products for Halloween, Thanksgiving, Christmas and New Year’s.